handeyeco/Grandbot/guide.md

 - Default: 7%

 The percent chance that a step will be split into a ratchet.
 A ratchet is a note played twice, each half the length as the base note length.
 This transforms one step into two.

 ---

+### tr: Triplet chance

+- Submenu: Sequence
+- Display: `tr`
+- MIDI CC: 106
+- Range: 0-99%
+- Default: 0%

+The percent chance that a step will be a triplet.
+A triplet is a quarter note split into three notes.
+This transforms one step into three.

+---